oxidecomputer/omicron/schema/crdb/auto-restart-policy-v2/README.md

 this, the change uses the following general procedure to change a column's type from one enum to another:

-1. Create a new enum with the new variants.
+1. Create a new temporary enum with the new variants, and a different name as the old type.
-2. Create a new temporary column to hold the old object state.
+2. Create a new temporary column with the temporary enum type.
 (Adding a column supports `IF NOT EXISTS`).
-3. Copy the old object state to the temporary column.
+3. Set the values of the temporary column based on the value of the old column.
-4. Drop the old column (this supports `IF EXISTS`).
+4. Drop the old column.
-5. Recreate the state column with the new type.
+5. Drop the old type.
+6. Create a new enum with the new variants, and the same name as the original enum type (which we can now do, as the old type has been dropped).
+7. Create a new column with the same name as the original column, and the new type --- again, we can do this now as the original column has been dropped.
-6. Populate the column's values using the data saved in the temporary column.
+8. Set the values of the new column based on the temporary column.
-7. Drop the temporary column.
+9. Drop the temporary column.
-8. Drop the old enum type.
+10. Drop the temporary type.

-This is broadly similar to the approach used in the [`separate-instance-and-vmm-states`](../separate-instance-and-vmm-states/) migration.
+This is broadly similar to the approach used in the [`separate-instance-and-vmm-states`](../separate-instance-and-vmm-states/) migration, but using this technique allows the new enum to have the same name as the old one.